jmalisz/web-chess-front-main/README.md

 pnpm run start
 ```

 This will start local server with production build.
-Deployment would require more changes.
+Deployment is automated with CI/CD.